anotherRedbeard/web-api-demo-container/README.md

 ## GitHub Workflows

+There are a few workflows used by this project to demonstrate the different ways and resources you can deploy to.
+Currently there are examples for an App Service, Azure Container App, and Azure Kubernetes Service (AKS).

 ### `deploy-aca-package.yml`

 The workflow will deploy everything it needs to a given resource group and into an Azure Container App.
 It has 4 separate stages: expose-env, build-infra, build, deploy